MEDIGAP HELPLINE

 Click here to watch an informational video:

-The Medicare Annual Open Enrollment Period runs from October 15th to December 7th each year.
-Enrollments made during this year's Annual Enrollment Period are effective January 1st, 2026.
+The Medicare Advantage Open Enrollment Period runs from January 1st to March 31st each year.
+Enrollments made during this enrollment period are effective the first of the following month.

 Important: Medicare Advantage Plan Terminations